-Almost every region of India has great enthusiasm over food preparation for various festivals especially in North India.
-Apart from traditional food items like Malai Ghewar, Apple Kheer, Kesari Jalebi, people also prepare special dishes like Masala Channa, Moong Dal Samosa, Amaranth Tikki etc.
+1. Delicious Food Preparation.
+Almost every region of India prepares special cuisine for various festivals, especially North India.
+Apart from traditional food items like Malai Ghewar, Apple Kheer, Kesari Jalebi, people also prepare special dishes like Masala Channa, Moong Dal Samosa, Amaranth Tikki, etc.

-Different states have different traditional attire like Punjabi women wear Patiala Salwar Kameez with tying Paranda with their hair whereas Punjabi Men can be seen in beautiful Kurta-Pajama.
-In Rajasthan, women mostly seen in Ghagra-Choli-Chunni whereas men are seen with Kurta-Pajama with traditional red Turban.
+2. Cultural Attire.
+In Rajasthan, women are mostly seen in Ghagra-Choli-Chunni whereas men are seen donning Kurta-Pajama with traditional red Turban.
 Women and men in other northern regions can be seen in sarees and Kurta-Pajama respectively.
-What’s common in all of them is they mostly choose red, green and yellow colored clothes to define the theme of the festival and to celebrate greenery.
+What’s common in all of them is they mostly choose red, green and yellow coloured outfits to define the theme of the festival and to celebrate greenery.

 3. Swinging Under the Trees.
-When the family get-together is about to be over, women and men can be seen swinging around trees and celebrating & strengthening their marriage bond.
+When the family get-together is about to be over, women and men can be seen swinging around trees and celebrating & strengthening their marital bond.

-The Teej Festival is mostly popular in states like Punjab, Rajasthan and Uttar pradesh.
-Specially in Jaipur the capital of Rajasthan where a grand Teej procession is organized every year.
+Hariyali Teej is mostly popular in states like Punjab, UP, and Rajasthan, especially, in Jaipur the capital of Rajasthan where a grand Teej procession is organized every year.
 Men and women can be seen participating and enjoying to the fullest.
 This is the peak time when tourists can visit Rajasthan to explore the festivities of the region.
 Here is how you can reach the city.

 Leave a Reply: